ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Digitize_manual_bead_drops.md

 Tip: If you make a mistake while digitizing, press Backspace to retrace your steps.

-7Continue digitizing manually in the same way – right-click to drop a bead, left-click to digitize fixing stitches.
+7. Continue digitizing manually in the same way – right-click to drop a bead, left-click to digitize fixing stitches.
 Press Enter to finish.

 ![ManualBeadLaydown2.png](assets/ManualBeadLaydown2.png)

 Tip: Remember to test your beading drops on the machine at normal speed (low-to-medium) and then at high speed.
 Differences will show up at high speed.

-8If you have activated multi-bead mode, press the Tab key to switch between available bead shapes while digitizing.
+8. If you have activated multi-bead mode, press the Tab key to switch between available bead shapes while digitizing.

 ![ManualBeadLaydown3.png](assets/ManualBeadLaydown3.png)

-9Press Enter to finish.
+9. Press Enter to finish.

 ![ManualBeadLaydown4.png](assets/ManualBeadLaydown4.png)